0nw/Node/README.md

 - Posts - The page where users can post and view others posts.

 # Javascript Files
-- Server.js
+- Server.js - Initiates the server and imports all modules / libraries.
-- Posts.js
+- Routes.js - A file holding the routing functions for all pages.
-- Routes.js
+- Auth.js - A file holding the authorization functions.